Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>

 </br>
 - Similar process as before.
-First set up Axios request to server to retrieve data from the back end with the authFetch bearer token.
+First set up an Axios request to server to retrieve data from the back end with the authFetch bearer token.
 Runs action in the reducer to update state with values (not shown).
 </br>
 </br>